hplush/slowreader/CONTRIBUTING.md

    ```

 3. Run tests to be sure that everything is OK (open issue if tests don’t work in your environment):
-   &ensp; Before you run test be shure that the project located at path without any non-Latin letters in it.

    ```sh
    pnpm test
    ```

-   Only run tests if the project path does not contain `non-Latin` characters.
+   If you have strange error, check that all folders in the path to the project use **only Latin symbols**.

 ## Run Web Client